thrasymache/finitelycomputable-microsites/README.md

 running, if you so choose.

 **Installing base packages**
-Install id-trust and omnibus into a virtual environment.
-You can work around them not being in PyPi by building eggs and installing id-trust first and omnibus second.
+Install finitelycomputable-django-apps and finitelycomputable-idtrust-django into a virtual environment.
 This installs the whole Django Project into the virtual environment, and as a result the following commands can be run from anywhere.

 To create an empty database when first running the site or when starting a server in a new directory, run `manage.py migrate`.
 (Since